benzenwen/benzenwen.github.io/_posts/2015-02-04-500-Startups-Batch-11-One-Question.md

 Here are my completely biased[^biases], ungrammatical 1-minute summaries of each of them.
 I am absolutely sure that there are errors, omissions, terrible mischaracterizations, and me-being-just-plain-clueless.
-It's not much more than a quick exercise to scribble down what my uninitiated ears hear and brain remembers after a day.
+The list below is not much more than a quick exercise to scribble down what my uninitiated ears hear and brain remembered after a day or two.

-I also scribbled down the first question that I had that wasn't answered in the pitch as far as I remember.
+I also scribbled down the first question that came to mind as wrote the summary.
 That is not a criticism of any presentation at all.
 To prompt questions is a goal for these sessions.
 It's just what came to mind in recalling the pitch.

 Starting a company is a frightening, maddening, exhilarating, worthy endeavor.
 If you're reading this from one of the companies, y'all are awesome.[^awesome] Let me know if I totally missed something, want to answer the question, or heck if you just want to grab coffee.

+I have to note that the mechanics of the presentations were impressively smooth.
+Thirty pitches in roughly 4 hours is not easy to do.
+Thank you for putting together a great demo day!

 In the order they appeared: